Jacob Meyers Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.4 K/9, the seventh-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in the league.

-- The Rays' 2.72 team ERA is No. 1 among all league pitching staffs.
+- The Rays have a 2.82 team ERA that ranks first across all MLB pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (14 total, 0.6 per game).
+- The Rays allow the fewest home runs in baseball (14 total, 0.6 per game).

-- The Rays will send Rasmussen (3-1) to the mound to make his fifth start of the season.
-He is 3-1 with a 2.01 ERA and 26 strikeouts through 22 1/3 innings pitched.
+- The Rays will look to Faucher (0-0) in his third start this season.

-- In his most recent appearance on Wednesday, the right-hander tossed five scoreless innings against the Cincinnati Reds while surrendering three hits.
+- His last appearance was on Friday against the Chicago White Sox, when the right-hander threw two innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.